 New change in the mid-1970s and return to group mode under the name Blue Eyed Baby.
 Van Eis takes the opportunity to rename himself Billy Boy Bishop…

-Switched to solo mode from the early 1980s and released a debut album "Bensonhurst blues" in 1981, which will go down as the biggest success of the artist's solo discography.
+Switched to solo mode from the early 1980s and released a debut album "Bensonhurst blues" in 1981, which will stay as the biggest success of the artist's solo discography.
 Notably thanks to the single which bears the name of the album.

 Other albums will be released later but will only experience a fairly limited level of success.